domschrei/lilotane/README.md

 The SAT solver to link Lilotane with can be set with the `IPASIRSOLVER` variable.
 Valid values are `cadical`, `cryptominisat`, `glucose4`, `lingeling`, and `riss`.

+Note that the Makefile in the base directory is only supposed to be used for building Lilotane [as an IPASIR application](https://github.com/biotomas/ipasir).

 ## Usage

 Lilotane uses the HDDL file format.